Fight Phlegm With This Honey and Carrot Syrup

 This one, with carrots and honey, is one of the most effective and healthy choices.
 This is because it both manages the symptoms (like a cough) and strengthens your immune system, fighting the illness at its root.

-- They contain beta-carotene, a compound that helps improve your immune response to viruses and bacteria, along with being good for visual health
+Carrots contain beta-carotene, a compound that helps improve your immune response to viruses and bacteria, along with being good for visual health.

-This, together with the antibiotic power of honey, makes for a great treatment to fight phlegm, get over a cough, and speed up recovery of other annoying parts of having a cold or the flu.
+This, together with the antibiotic power of honey, makes for what’s said to be a great treatment to fight phlegm, get over a cough, and speed up recovery of other annoying parts of having a cold or the flu.

 How to make your own honey carrot syrup to fight phlegm

 Homemade carrot and honey syrup to fight phlegm is very easy to prepare, as you’ll see below:

 - 3 1/2 cups of carrots (400 g)

 - 5 tablespoons of organic honey (125 g)

 - First, wash the carrots well, chop them into small pieces, and place them into a pot filled with water.